Canadian butter tarts with Moose Maple Butter – perfectly crisp pastry filled with a delicious baked buttery filling, popular all over Canada.

 My mind was racing on all the sweet things I could make, but in fact sometimes simple is best.
-I settled on a Canadian tradition of butter tarts.
-These glorious little tarts are made in most households back home, usually with leftover pastry from other bakes and a very simple filling of butter, sugar and eggs.
-(It’s one of those recipes where each home has their own variation, they even have much sought after awards at Country Fairs for the best butter tart).
+I settled on a traditional Canadian butter tart.
+Butter tarts are made with leftover pastry from other bakes with a filling of butter, sugar and eggs.
+It’s one of those recipes where each home has their own variation.
+They even have much sought after awards at Country Fairs for the best butter tart.
 I decided upon another much loved flavour combination that reminds me of my Canadian upbringing … maple and walnut!
 The result is a delicious and simple maple butter tart and a walnut pastry.

-For another great recipe using Moose Maple Butter, check out our Dutch Pancakes.0
+For another great recipe using Moose Maple Butter, check out our Dutch Pancakes.

 - In a food processor, add the flour and butter and pulse until it resembles breadcrumbs.
 Gradually add the egg and mix until the mixture just comes together (you may or may not need all the egg).
 Remove from the bowl and gently knead to form a ball, then wrap in cling film and place in the fridge for about an hour to rest.
 Meanwhile make the filling.

 - In a bowl, cream together the Moose Maple Butter and sugar until light and fluffy.
 Add the eggs and continue to beat until well combined.

 - Finally, roll out the pastry until thin, about 5mm.
 Using a fluted cutter to fit your tin, cut the pastry bases and place into the tin gently pushing them down.
 Fill with the butter mix 2/3 full (as they will bubble up and can spill over if too full).
 You can cut pastry shapes for the top if you choose or leave them plain.
 Bake in an oven at 190C for 15min.